kiboschool/course-web-development-fundamentals/src/lessons/foundations/css-selectors-and-properties.md

 # CSS Selectors and Properties

-You were previously introduced to CSS.
-Let’s revisit what you learned, and dive deeper into CSS Selectors.
+Let's dive deeper into CSS selectors and properties.

 <aside>

 📺 Check out this [Code.org](http://Code.org) video on CSS